Livermore resident hopes to preserve Black history of city

 Livermore resident Holly Johnson said she and others are working to preserve Black history in the area.
 Recently, she said, there have been restorations efforts in the Black Baptist Church Cemetery in Livermore with another future project in the works.

 Johnson operates a popular Facebook page in McLean County called “Livermore, Kentucky — History in Pictures,” where she posts about some of the research she does for the city.
-Recently, she said she has been researching Livermore’s Black history and became interested in learning about the two newly restored gravestones located on the hillside cemetery of the former Black Missionary Baptist Church on 3rd Street.
+Recently, she said she has been researching Livermore’s Black history and became interested in learning about the two newly restored gravestones that are on the hillside cemetery of the former Black Missionary Baptist Church on Third Street.

 “What I’ve been trying to do is do some research and try to preserve Livermore’s Black history because it hasn’t really been very well documented,” Johnson said.
 “For years, I had played in that cemetery when I was a kid, and my mom did, and her dad did … so I just got curious about it and found out that it was a Civil War soldier buried there.”

-The other gravestone, according to Johnson, belonged to Sarah Rowan, born in 1840 and passed in 1923.
+The other gravestone, according to Johnson, belonged to Sarah Rowan, who was born in 1840 and died in 1923.
 Johnson said Rowan was also a former slave who, after being freed, became a nanny for a prominent Livermore family.

 “I thought that what Frank did to have it restored was nice and something to help preserve the Black history of our town,” Johnson said.